lsinfo3/itc-conference/README.md

 ## Repositories

 * This repo contains <https://itc-conference.org>
+* ITC template repo for new ITC sites: <https://github.com/lsinfo3/itc-template>
 * Paper repos are here:
     * Public papers, bib files, and bibsonomy prepare script: <https://gitlab2.informatik.uni-wuerzburg.de/itc-conference/itc-publications-public>
     * Private papers (only pdfs): <https://gitlab2.informatik.uni-wuerzburg.de/itc-conference/itc-publications-private>
 * Repo used to redirect `i-teletraffic.org` to `itc-conference.org`: <https://github.com/lsinfo3/i-teletraffic-redirect>

     It is not possible to redirect domains to other domains using Host Europe, because apparently, it is not included in the in the "Domain Basic" package.
+    Github also allows only one domain per repository.

     As a workaround, we connected `i-teletraffic` to this repo and added a single `index.html` that redirects to `itc-conference.org`.
 * Archive of older ITCs: https://github.com/lsinfo3/itc-clones